0xph03n1x/0xph03n1x.github.io/content/posts/trycrackme_writeup.md

 draft: false
 ---

 Huge thanks to the creator of [trycrack.me](https://trycrack.me) - [T A J R](https://twitter.com/xtajr) for providing an interesting platform for whitebox and blackbox crackmes.
+Code for all the completed challenged can be downloaded [here](https://github.com/0xph03n1x/trycrackme).

 # "Start here"